Pak's special court rejects bail application of ex-PM Imran Khan, his aide Qureshi in cypher case

-Islamabad, Sep 14 (PTI) A special court in Pakistan on Thursday rejected the bail application of jailed former prime minister Imran Khan in the cypher case related to the alleged disclosure of state secrets.
+Islamabad, Sep 14 (PTI) A special court in Pakistan on Thursday rejected the bail application of jailed former prime minister Imran Khan in the cypher case related to the alleged disclosure of state secrets, quashing his hopes of an early release.

 Special court Judge Abual Hasnat Zulqarnain, who heard the bail applications of Khan and former foreign minister Shah Mahmood Qureshi, announced the reserved verdict after Pakistan Tehreek-e-Insaf (PTI) party counsels completed their arguments.